 But once you get your set up spaced out correctly, a few shocks will keep them in check.

-Best Woven Wire Goat Fence
+Best Permanent Goat Fence

 Typically, there are two main choices for steel fences for goats.
 You can go with a welded wire fence or a woven wire fence.

-With woven wire, you may spend more but you don’t have to worry about it falling apart.
+Welded wire can sometimes be cheaper, however, if the welds fail, the fence will break apart.
+With woven wire, you may spend more but you don’t have to worry about it breaking apart.

 That is why I choose woven wire fence over welded wire fence.
 And Red Brand is one of my favorites.

-This woven wire fence is 4 feet tall, 100 feet long, and made up of 12.5 gauge wire.
+This woven wire fence is 4 feet tall, 330 feet long, and made up of 10 gauge wire.
 It’s tough.

 You will want to attach it to either wooden fence posts or t-posts like the ones I’ve listed above.